benroberts999/benroberts999.github.io/_publications/2020-02-01-Search_for_a_Variation_of_the_Fine_Structure_Constant_around_the_Supermassive_Black_Hole_in_Our_Galactic_Center.md

+---
+usemathjax: true
+layout: publication
-# Search for a Variation of the Fine Structure Constant around the Supermassive Black Hole in Our Galactic Center
+title: Search for a Variation of the Fine Structure Constant around the Supermassive Black Hole in Our Galactic Center
+---

+Phys.
+Rev. Lett. *124*, 081101 (2020)

 _A.
 Hees, T. Do, B. M. Roberts, _et al.__

-Phys.
-Rev. Lett. *124*, 081101 (2020)

 [doi:10.1103/PhysRevLett.124.081101](http://dx.doi.org/10.1103/PhysRevLett.124.081101)